grahamwhaley/DSPham/README.md

 ![Circuit diagram](./diagrams/DSPham_white.png)

-> *Note:* In the circuit diagram, the LCD type shown is incorrect - only because the package I used did not have the Grove RGB LCD I2C in its library.
+> *Note:* In the circuit diagram, the LCD type shown is incorrect - only because the package I used to draw the diagram did not have the Grove RGB LCD I2C in its library.
 You get the idea - there are only two data wires going to the LCD (along with the two power connections).

 ## Software architecture